Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,p)

 We represent these in diagrams, with lines linking two composition factors $A$ and $B$ if there is a non-split extension $A/B$ as a subquotient of the module.
 For example, here are $P(3)$ and $P(5)$ for $\PSL_2(11)$. \tikzstyle{every node}=[circle, fill=black!0, inner sep=0pt, minimum width=15pt]

 Using these we construct indecomposable modules as follows: we have modules of the form $i/(p+1-i)$ and $i/(p-1-i)$, and also two modules of the form $i/(p-1-i),(p+1-i)$ and $(i+2)/(p-1-i)$.
 These two indecomposables can be summed together, then quotiented by a diagonal submodule $p-1-i$ to make a new module with four composition factors.
+We can do that same with the modules $i/(p-1-i),(p+1-i)$ and $(i+2)/(p-3-i),(p-1-i)$ to obtain a module with five composition factors.

 It is easier to visualize using diagrams.
-In the example above, we can remove the socles of the two projectives to get modules $3/7,9$ and $5/5,7$, take their direct product, and then quotient out by a diagonal $7$.
+In the example above, we can remove the socles of the two projectives to obtain modules $3/7,9$ and $5/5,7$, take their direct sum, and then quotient out by a diagonal $7$.

 This process certainly produces a module, with quotients both of our original summands, and so this module must be indecomposable.
 Note that if one tries to do this with say two copies of $3/7,9$ then the fact that $\Ext^1(3,7)$ is $1$-dimensional means that this module splits, so one needs the modules at the top (in this case $3$ and $5$) to be different.